-When The Titanic Sank Margaret Rice and her Five Children Died
+When The Titanic Sank Irish Family Mrs Rice and Her 5 Sons Died

 But only a few hours later at 2.20 am on Monday morning 15th April 1912 the Titanic sank to the bottom of the Atlantic Ocean.
 Only forty four of the passengers who boarded the ship at Queenstown would survive the journey.
 Margaret and her five young sons would also die that terrible night.

 Margaret Rice was not the typical Irish immigrant that waited on the quay that day.
 Margaret Norton was born in Athlone, Co Westmeath in Ireland on the 6th October 1872.
 As a young child she had taken the trip across the Atlantic Ocean with her family and they had settled in Canada.
 It was here that she met and fell in love with William Rice

 When she was nineteen they moved to Margaret’s old town of Athlone, Co Westmeath in Ireland.
 They got married there and had a son.
 They settled into life in Ireland until the sudden death of their baby left them heartbroken.
 The Young Child had Choked on his Pacifier.

 William and Margaret decided that they would move back to Montreal in Canada.
 There William Rice got a job with the Grand Trunk Railway as a shipping clerk.
 By 1909 William and Margaret had four young sons when they decided to move to Spokane, Washington in America.
 Their fifth son Eugene was born in October of that year.